Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • development of communication skills.

-Tasks of research activity (they are specific for each age).
+Objectives of research activities (they are specific to each age).

 • formation of prerequisites for search activity, intellectual initiative

-• development of skills to determine possible methods for solving a problem with the help of an adult, and then independently
+• development of skills to determine possible methods of solving a problem with the help of an adult, and then independently

-• formation of the ability to apply these methods using various options
+• developing the ability to apply these methods using various options

-• development of the ability to conduct a constructive conversation in the process of joint research activities.
+• developing the ability to conduct a constructive conversation in the process of joint research activities.

-I believe that in the design and research activities, children get the opportunity to directly satisfy their inherent curiosity, to streamline their ideas about the world.
-Therefore, I strive to teach not everything, but the main thing, not the sum of facts, but their holistic understanding, not so much to give maximum information as to teach how to navigate in its flow, to conduct purposeful work to strengthen the developing function of learning, to organize the educational process according to the model person-centered interaction, according to which the child is not the object of education, but the subject of education.
-In my work with children, I use the method of projects and research activities.
+I believe that in design and research activities, children have the opportunity to directly satisfy their inherent curiosity and organize their ideas about the world.
+Therefore, I strive to teach not everything, but the main thing, not the sum of facts, but their holistic understanding, not so much to give maximum information, but to teach one to navigate its flow, to carry out purposeful work to strengthen the developmental function of education, to organize the educational process according to the model personality-oriented interaction, according to which the child is not an object of learning, but a subject of education.
+In my work with children I use the project method and research activities.

-The project method is always focused on the independent activities of children - individual, pair, group, which the guys perform for a certain period of time.
-The project method always involves solving some problem, which, on the one hand, involves the use of a variety of methods, teaching aids, and, on the other hand, the integration of various knowledge and skills.
+The project method is always focused on children’s independent activities - individual, pair, group, which the children perform over a certain period of time.
+The project method always involves solving a problem, which involves, on the one hand, the use of various methods and teaching aids, and on the other, the integration of various knowledge and skills.

-Given the age psychological features children, I develop a phased plan for the implementation of the project, where I reflect the most striking forms of work in this area.
+Taking into account age psychological characteristics children, I am developing a step-by-step plan for the implementation of the project, where I reflect the most striking forms of work in this area.
 Depending on the objectives of the project.

-I try to work on projects in close cooperation with the families of the pupils.
-Having jointly discussed the plan - the project and aimed at further work, the parents became active participants and assistants in the implementation of the tasks set.
-Together with the children, they took part in the production of posters, crafts, bird feeders, collages, newspapers, which were used to decorate various thematic exhibitions in the preschool institution.
-With their help, we acquired educational literature for children.
+I try to work on projects in close cooperation with the families of the students.
+Having jointly discussed the plan-project and aimed at further work, the parents became active participants and assistants in the implementation of the assigned tasks.
+Together with the children, they took part in the production of posters, crafts, bird feeders, collages, and the production of newspapers, which were used to design various thematic exhibitions in the preschool institution.
+With their help, we purchased educational literature for children.

-For development cognitive activity children and maintaining interest in research activities in the group, they designed and equipped an "experimentation corner".
+For development cognitive activity children and maintaining interest in research activities in the group, an “experimentation corner” was designed and equipped.

-Pupils of the kindergarten of the senior and preparatory groups took part in the formation of my pedagogical experience.
-In the process of development, children of this age category gradually deepen their knowledge, develop their mental abilities, form an attitude towards the world around them, and develop their personality.
+Pupils of the kindergarten of the senior and preparatory groups took part in the formation of my teaching experience.
+In the process of development, children of this age category gradually deepen their knowledge, develop mental abilities, form an attitude towards the world around them, and develop a personality.

-At this age, memory develops, the foundations of mental activity are laid.
-Children can already make independent judgments, express their opinion.
+At this age, memory develops and the foundations of mental activity are laid.
+Children can already make independent judgments and express their opinions.

-During this period, the individual motivational system of the child begins to take shape.
-Motives acquire relative stability.
-Among them, dominant motives stand out - prevailing in the emerging motivational hierarchy.
-This leads to the emergence of strong-willed efforts to achieve the goal.
+During this period, the child’s individual motivational system begins to take shape.
+Motives become relatively stable.
+Among them, the dominant motives stand out - those prevailing in the emerging motivational hierarchy.
+This leads to the emergence of volitional efforts to achieve the goal.

-One of the motives may be the search for answers to their questions, because preschoolers enter the age of "why-why".
-Now the child begins to understand that the object is not as simple as it seemed to him before, and begins to study objects, trying to penetrate into their structure and essence.
+One of the motives may be the search for answers to one’s questions, because preschoolers are entering the age of “whys.”
+Now the child begins to understand that the subject is not as simple as it seemed to him before, and begins to study the objects, trying to penetrate into their structure and essence.
 I decided to use this feature of children in the cognitive development of preschoolers.

-I monitored the knowledge, skills and abilities of children on the topics of the projects, where I found out the level of knowledge of preschoolers.
+I monitored the knowledge, skills and abilities of children on project topics, where I found out the level of knowledge of preschoolers.

-It turned out that only 14% of the group of children had a high level of knowledge on the topic, and the average was only 49%.
-I decided that it was necessary in the process of direct educational activities, conversations, observations, experiments, work with parents of preschoolers, replenishment of the developing environment of the group to increase the level of knowledge of children.
-This is how the idea of creating projects appeared: “Cultivation of an aster”, “We planted an onion”, “Cosmos”, a health-saving project “Healthy Baby”.
+It turned out that only 14% of the group of children had a high level of knowledge on the topic, and only 49% had an average level of knowledge.
+I decided that it was necessary, in the process of direct educational activities, conversations, observations, experiments, working with parents of preschool children, replenishing the group’s developmental environment, to increase the level of children’s knowledge.
+This is how the idea of creating projects arose: “Growing an Aster”, “We Planted an Onion”, “Space”, and the health-saving project “Healthy Baby”.

-By the end of the projects, the level of mastering the material by children increased: high 43%, the average increased by only 5.4%, as the number of children with a high level of mastering the material, children with low level material development was not revealed.
+By the end of the projects, the level of children’s mastery of the material increased: high 43%, the average increased by only 5.4%, as the number of children with a high level of mastery of the material and children with low level mastery of the material was not revealed.

-Building relationships with parents on the principles of interconnection, complementarity, allowed creating maximum conditions for personal growth and development of the child.
+Building relationships with parents according to the principles of interconnection and complementarity made it possible to create maximum conditions for the personal growth and development of the child.

-Children learned to negotiate, listen to the ideas of their comrades, come to a common opinion when solving problems.
-The level of children's skills to compose collective stories, create collective work, to negotiate with partners, to unite in groups has grown significantly over the period of design and research activities.
-Preschoolers easily come into contact with both adults and peers; unite in groups for joint activities; they are worried about the product of the activity of the whole team.
+Children learned to negotiate, listen to the ideas of their comrades, and come to a common opinion when solving problems.
+The level of children’s skills in composing collective stories, creating collective work, negotiate with partners, unite in groups has grown significantly over the period of design and research activities.
+Preschoolers easily come into contact with both adults and peers; join groups for joint activities; They worry about the product of the entire team’s activities.

-During the project activities, I observed distinct positive changes in the cognitive development of children.
-And since our projects were mainly of ecological content, I decided to expand the cognitive interests of children by introducing them to research activities that would help them identify the relationships that exist in nature.
-It is the consciousness of the unity of nature, the close connection of everything with everything, that will allow the child in the present, and most importantly, in the future, to correctly build his behavior in relation to nature, when interacting with each other and environment, children empirically receive invaluable knowledge in its importance.
+During the project activities, I observed clear positive changes in the cognitive development of children.
+And since our projects were mainly of environmental content, I decided to expand the children’s cognitive interests by introducing them to research activities that would help them identify the relationships that exist in nature.
+It is the consciousness of the unity of nature, the close connection of everything with everything, that will allow the child in the present, and most importantly, in the future, to correctly build his behavior in relation to nature, when interacting with each other and environment, children gain invaluable knowledge through experience.

 In the process of working on the topic of this experiment, I used several types of research to identify the level of development of preschoolers: observation, game tasks, testing, which made it possible to clarify insufficiently studied topics and outline a way to eliminate these gaps.

-To work on closing gaps in the development of preschoolers, I used:
+To work on eliminating gaps in the development of preschoolers, I used:

-• The method of actively involving parents in joint activities
+• A method of actively involving parents in joint activities

-• Method for observing the change and transformation of an object
+• Method for observing changes and transformations of an object

 • Method of explaining new material